Scott Pilgrim: Development

 The cover of the third Japanese Scott Pilgrim volume, which includes content from the original volumes 5 and 6, was based on an illustration from Street Fighter Alpha 2 (Street Fighter Zero 2).

 O'Malley used the font Swiss 721 Bold Condensed, which was also used in the film.
 In later books, the regular weight and italic versions of this font were also used.
 M04 FATAL FURY is the pixel font used in Book 4 and beyond.

+Synopsis

+The series follows the escapades of Scott Pilgrim, a 23-year-old Canadian slacker from Toronto, who lives in a very modest apartment with his gay roommate Wallace Wells, and is a bass guitarist in the local garage band "Sex Bob-Omb" with his friends Stephen Stills and Kim Pine.
+Scott is initially dating a 17-year-old high school student named Knives Chau, but he soon falls for a mysterious American woman named Ramona Flowers, who recently moved to Toronto and appeared in his dreams.

+As Scott desperately tries to initiate a relationship with Ramona, he finds out that he must defeat her "seven evil exes", each with supernatural abilities, in order to be with her.
+Amidst the battles, the story also includes several flashbacks that focus on Scott's adolescent experiences and previous tumultuous relationships, offering insights into his past and the origins of his fears and insecurities.